vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/4_ABOUT_THE_TEXT.md

 (x) Both, the pentadic system of categories and the triadic system thereof (Pañcatattvavidhi and Tritattva- vidhi), originate from the variation in primary categories.*

-This view is held in common with the 10th Ahnika and is incidentally discussed in the 11th Ähnika.
+This view is held in common with the 10th Ahnika and is incidentally discussed in the 11th āhnika.

 (xi) Agency belongs to conscious principle called Puruşa and not to inert Prakṛti.